-Digital signature A data value generated by a public-key algorithm based on the contents of a block of data and a private key, yielding an individualized cryptographic checksum.
+Digital signature A data value generated by a public-key algorithm based on the contents of a block of data and a private key, yielding an individualized cryptographic hecksum.

-The direction from the headend toward the subscriber location.
-Downstream plaintext to ciphertext.
+Downstream The direction from the headend toward the subscriber location.

-Encipherment A method used to translate plaintext into ciphertext.
 Encryption A method used to translate plaintext into ciphertext.

+A method used to translate plaintext into ciphertext.

-Encryption Key The key used in a cryptographic algorithm to translate the
+Encryption Key The key used in a cryptographic algorithm to translate the plaintext to ciphertext.